Skip navigation

 We know our country is well located for renewable energy development, so we made the decision early to lead.

-That's Michael Woodley talking.
-He's chief executive of Yindjibarndi Aboriginal Corporation.
+That's Michael Woodley talking, chief executive of Yindjibarndi Aboriginal Corporation.

 Yindjibarndi people traditionally lived in the area near the town of Roebourne in the Pilbara region of Western Australia.
 The area is bordered by Kariyarra and Nyamal land to the north, Ngarluma to the west, Martuthunira and Kurrama land to the south and Nyiyaparli and Palyku land to the east.

-Yiyangu Pty Ltd - a company established by Yindjibarndi Aboriginal Corporation and 100% owned by the Yindjibarndi people through the Yindjibarndi Wealth Trust - and ACEN Renewables (the listed energy platform of the Ayala Group) developed a partnership agreement in June 2023 and created Yindjibarndi Energy Corporation (YEC).
+In June 2023, Yiyangu Pty Ltd - a company established by Yindjibarndi Aboriginal Corporation and 100% owned by Yindjibarndi people through the Yindjibarndi Wealth Trust - and ACEN Renewables (the listed energy platform of Ayala Group) developed a partnership agreement and created Yindjibarndi Energy Corporation (YEC).
+Yiyangu owns 25% of Yindjibarndi Energy Corporation with the balance controlled by ACEN.

 The agreement between Yindjibarndi Aboriginal Corporation and ACEN has been framed to ensure Yindjibarndi approval of all proposed project sites, Yindjibarndi equity of 25% to 50% in all projects, preferred contracting for Yindjibarndi-owned businesses, and training and employment opportunities for Yindjibarndi people.